Rocco-Gossmann/GoWas/Documentation/MouseInput.md

 ## Reading the Position

-The Cursors position is based on your Viewports/Canvases resolution provided.
+The cursor's position is based on your Viewports/Canvases resolution provided.
 You can set them in the [`GoWas.Init(...)`](./Engine.md) call in your `main` function.